Loading…

 Planning tip

-When to go, Year-round.
+Best Time to Visit, Year-round.
 Winter draws migratory waterfowl.
 Spring and autumn offer pleasant temperatures for boating.
 Monsoon turns the surrounding hills vivid green.

 Getting there, 10 km from Islamabad Blue Area, a 25-minute drive via Rawal Dam Road.
 Boats available to hire at the main jetty.